jacksleight/grunt-inkscape/README.md

 # grunt-inkscape

-**Sorry, I'm no longer actively maintaining this project.
+**Sorry, I'm no longer actively maintaining this plugin.
 If you have a specfic request please create an issue and I'll try to take a look when I can, alternatively pull requests are very welcome.
-If anyone wants to take over this project they're more than welcome, just get in touch.**
+If anyone wants to take it over they're more than welcome, just get in touch.**

 ### Installation